Skip to content

 Two-panel layout:

-• Log panel -- Filterable table of structlog events.
+• Log panel — Filterable table of structlog events.
 Columns: timestamp, level badge (ERROR=red, WARNING=amber, INFO=default, DEBUG=dim), logger name, message.
-Use the level dropdown to filter by severity or the text input to search.
 Enable auto-refresh to poll every 3 seconds.
 Click any row to expand the full structured JSON context.
-The SSE stream endpoint provides live updates.

-• Telemetry panel -- Aggregated daily statistics: query volume, latency percentiles, intent distribution.
-Charts render with Chart.js (loaded from CDN).
+• Telemetry panel — Aggregated daily statistics: query volume, latency percentiles, intent distribution.

 Ingest